Mission and vision statements are often associated with non-profit organizations but can be useful in…

 We’ve talked to some of the heavy-hitting writers in the pole industry to learn how to get your book out of your head and on to paper.

 Why write a book?

 There are currently still very few books that focus on the pole industry.
-More books mean more sharing and more knowledge to go around which enriches our community!
+More books mean more sharing and more knowledge to go around, which enriches our community!
 Your story and experiences are unique and worth sharing, despite what “imposter syndrome” might say in your head and your heart.
 There are also practical reasons to write a book.
-Writing a book can be a marketing tool that helps people learn about your business and it can even be a stream of passive income, once you’ve done all the work of publishing it, of course!
+Writing a book can be a marketing tool that helps people learn about your business.
+It can even be a stream of passive income, once you’ve done all the work of publishing it, of course!

 How to write a book?

 Our experts all agree that for your first book, focus on something you know really well.
 Do you have a specific methodology for how you teach?
 Do you have a specific way you talk to customers in the club that has brought you success?
 Maybe you’ve got a great story about how pole has helped you in your “regular” life.
 Whatever it is, start with writing what you know.
 It’ll be easier and faster than trying to write something you need to spend a lot of time researching.
 You are also typically more passionate about something you know, which can help you write faster and stay committed to finishing your book.